pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `config.graphqlPort` the http port that the console service will be accessible on.

+- `config.disableTelemetry` this can be set to true to opt out of console's analytics and error data collection.

 ### etcd

 This section is to configure the etcd cluster in the deployment.